jvyden420/bobpony.org/_posts/2018-07-16-The8DollarPC.md

 Some of the issues I've experienced with this PC is sometimes it may not want to post, but that's not a huge problem.
 Another thing is if a USB Flash drive is plugged in when turning on the PC, it will lock up at the BIOS POST test screen, it happens on a certain USB flash drive I have.
 <a name="conclusion"></a>
 # Conclusion
 This PC was surely worth the upgrade mainly due to its PCI express slots which is a standard feature that every new computer has nowadays, and I've felt it was time to retire my old HP computer that I've had since 2008 because things were aging not so well and it felt very obsolete for me because mainly due to the support of the hardware like AGP is very obsolete and no actually great GPUs for it and the PCI slot isn't good enough either due to its low speeds compared to PCI Express.
-Personally, I've felt that this PC is certainly a lot better than the old HP PC pc, and it was very easy to migrate the components from the HP pc like the RAM since it's DDR1 which they both use, the PCI cards since they both have PCI slots, including the SSD since they also both have SATA ports too.
+Personally, I've felt that this PC is certainly a lot better than the old HP PC, and it was very easy to migrate the components from the HP pc like the RAM since it's DDR1 which they both use, the PCI cards since they both have PCI slots, including the SSD since they also both have SATA ports too.
 Overall, this PC is worth it.
 <a name="gallery"></a>
 # Gallery
 ## CPU-Z